Certificate IV in Commercial Cookery

 This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen.
 They operate independently or with limited guidance from others and use discretion to solve non-routine problems.

-⇒ Student must be 18 years of age or turning 18 years of age prior to the initial course commencement.
+⇒ Students must be a minimum of 18 years of age, or turn-ing 18 years of age prior to commencement of their study.

-The anticipated time to complete the course is 78 Weeks, comprising of:
+The duration of the course is 26 Weeks, comprising of:

 **Academic break times are indicative and are subject to change